godotengine/godot-docs/classes/class_os.rst

 :ref:`bool<class_bool>` **is_userfs_persistent** **(** **)** |const|

-If ``true``, the ``user://`` file system is persistent, so that its state is the same after a player quits and starts the game again.
+Returns ``true`` if the ``user://`` file system is persistent, that is, its state is the same after a player quits and starts the game again.
 Relevant to the Web platform, where this persistence may be unavailable.

 .. rst-class:: classref-item-separator